 3: Managing documents

 It’s commonly misconceived that non-certified nursing assistants can’t handle official documents or make changes to treatment plans.
-The reality is that these assistants bridge the gap between patient and care provider with accurate stats and observations.
+The reality is that these bridge the gap between patient and care provider with accurate statistics and observations.
 These assistants update documents regularly.

-The role sounds similar to that of a certified nursing assistant.
-However, non-certified nursing assistants work more in accordance with instructions due to the lack of certification or related training.
+The role sounds similar to that of a non-certified nursing assistant.
+However, non-certified nursing assistants work more in accordance with instructions due to a lack of certification or related training.
 Furthermore, they’re constantly monitored to ensure they’re eligible for consistent association with patients.

 The major downside of this role is that the non-certified nursing assistant works temporarily at a nursing home and is replaced by certified nursing assistants or encouraged to enhance their experience, skills, and certification.